Loading profile data...

 Market research is particularly helpful if you're a new business without much historical data to draw on.
 In this case, review industry reports, consult competitors or study businesses with similar models to understand average revenue and expenses in your sector.

-Example: If you own a new gym, researching other gyms in the area might reveal trends in membership rates and seasonal fluctuations.
+Example: If you own a new gym, researching other gyms in the area might reveal certain industry trends regarding things like membership rates and seasonal fluctuations.

 Update your forecast regularly